This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 - Because cursor movement is disabled in the menus, the VS CPU and the Edit mode submenu are inaccessible in the demo.
 The latter is identical to the final game.

 - In the final game, attempting to play custom levels when none are defined will show a message instead.
-The prototype has no such check and can access Edit Play mode right away... which, as expected, softlocks to a black screen.
+The prototype has no such check and can access Edit Play mode right away... which, due to a lack of files, softlocks to a black screen.

 Difficulty Select